Gieted/fchat/README.md

 1. Clone the repository
 2. Run `./gradlew server:run`
-3. The server port is always `1337`
+3. A default server port is 1337.
+It can be changed using a `PORT` environmental variable